 - Category Five: Funds backed by Lifemark SA, issued in currencies other than £ sterling.

-Schedules of all the funds included in each of the five categories are available on the Administrators’ website: www.pwc.co.uk/KIS
+Schedules of all the funds included in each of the five categories are available from the Administrator, PwC.

 The FSCS has invited claims from investors in Categories 1 and 2.